About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB DEL MAR, Calif.
-(Aug.
-19, 2018) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, August 23, at the Del Mar Surfside Race Place beginning at 9:30 a.m.
-The Race Dates Committee will meet Wednesday in the same location beginning at 10 a.m.
-The public is encouraged to attend both meetings.
-An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
-The Board meeting agenda and supporting package of materials as well as the committee agenda and package also are available on the website. ...
+ARCADIA, Calif.
+(Feb.
+16, 2019) — The California Horse Racing Board will conduct its regular monthly meeting on Thursday, February 21, at Santa Anita Park Race Track beginning at 9:30 a.m.
+The public is encouraged to attend.
+An audio-only webcast of the meeting can be heard through a link on the CHRB website (webcast).
+The agenda and package of materials for this meeting also are available on the website. ...

 Read More →